galetaire/cathousing/pages/posts/ratiomortgages.md

 # Interpretation and observations

-The graph from above shows the ratio between mortgages and home sales.
+The chart from above shows the ratio between mortgages and home sales.
 It can be interpreted on the following way:

 - If the ratio is equal to 1, there are as many mortgages as home sales.
 - If it is greater than 1, there are more mortgages than home sales, indicating the danger of a credit bubble.